AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 Open the file ``{installdir}\Database\CreateUsers.sql`` in in SSMS with a connection to the instance where you wish to create the database.
 Turn on ``SQLCMD Mode`` in the Query menu of SSMS.
 Edit the lines 10th and 11th lines to set the name of the domain group that has viewing permissions, and the name of the database (if you have changed it) respectively.
 Then execute the query.

-If you want to will be using an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Convertor on their computer, then you will need to add the automation user.

 Adding the Automation User
 ++++++++++++++++++++++++++

+If you want to use an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Convertor on their computer, then you will need to add the automation user.

-Create the windows account on the server with the database.
+You will need the create a local windows account on the database server.
+See the section  Create External Services, SqlProxy Account below.
-**FIXME expand**

 Open the file ``{installdir}\Database\CreateAutomationUser.sql`` in in SSMS with a connection to the instance where you wish to create the database.
 Turn on ``SQLCMD Mode`` in the Query menu of SSMS.
 Edit the 6th line to reflect the server where the database is installed.
 Edit the 7th line to reflect the name of the automation account created on that server.
-Edit the 8th line to reflect the name of the database (if you have changed it).
+Edit the 8th line to reflect the password of the automation account.
+Edit the 9th line to reflect the name of the database (if you have changed it).
 Then execute the query.

 Create Project Investigators
 ++++++++++++++++++++++++++++